 • Ongoing discussion boards to connect, collaborate, and share ideas with fellow educators

-• Course starts on October 1st and runs through January 30th
+• Course starts on March 2nd through May 29th

 • Type of PD: Mostly asynchronous with opportunities for application and optional live discussions (3 times throughout the course)